 There is a power when this teaching team gets together.
 The synergy brings decades of experience into a unique Guild of Permaculture Teachers.
 Within this group, the cutting edge of each individual’s passions are met by the skills of another.
 Together they paint a mosaic of interdisciplinary practices and teaching styles that create a holistic course.
 With the power of Permaculture Design, this teaching team can help you to Elevate your Awareness!

 Avery Ellis is an Ecological Designer with a whole systems approach to life.
 Avery was raised in New Jersey, the Garden state, by a master gardener.
 He has always felt a kinship with nature and the natural processes.
 He spent the past decade pursuing his passion for sustainability with experience ranging from permaculture design to natural building practices, solar installation to biodynamic farming, ecological waste treatment to communication dynamics and he loves to share his knowledge with the world.
 He holds a Masters degree in Ecological Design and a Bachelors of Science in Biology.
 He studied permaculture in India in 2006 and in the Rocky Mountains he has been learning and practicing permaculture since 2010.
 He has earned several Advanced Permaculture Design Certificates (2012-2014), and obtained his Permaculture Teacher’s Certificate in 2012.
-He was honored in 2017 to recieve a Diploma in Permaculture Design from the Permaculture Institute of North America Integrating these skills into diverse businesses, he now focuses on designing ecosystems that serve humanity by mimicking natural processes.
-As an eco-entrepreneur, his business endeavors include: Avery Ecological Design, Colorado Greywater, and Integrated Aquaponics, where he brings science and craftsmanship together in his designs and installations.
+He was honored in 2017 to receive a Diploma in Permaculture Design from the Permaculture Institute of North America Integrating these skills into diverse businesses, he now focuses on designing ecosystems that serve humanity by mimicking natural processes.
+As an eco-entrepreneur, his business endeavors include: United Ecology and Colorado Greywater, where he brings science and craftsmanship together in his designs and installations.